 The RISE Project

-The RISE Project allows your school to refine, implement, sustain, and scale powerful teaching and learning strategies adapted to your needs and assets with:
+The RISE Project is a cohort-based program that allows your school to refine, implement, sustain, and scale powerful teaching and learning strategies adapted to your needs and assets with:

 - Targeted Professional Development